gSOLO/DigilCoin/README.md

 ### Contract Configuration

-**Coin Rate**: The maximum number of bonus Coins distributed on withdrawl, and the rate used to determin the cost of certain Actions (Opt-Out; Linking Tokens; Overwriting a Token's URI).
+**Coin Rate**: The maximum number of bonus Coins distributed on withdrawal, and the rate used to determine the cost of certain Actions (Opt-Out; Linking Tokens; Overwriting a Token's URI).

-**Minimum Incremental Value**: The minium value that can be used to Charge a Payable Token.
-Is also used to determin the cost of certain Actions (Opt-Out; Restricting, Discharging, or Destroying a Token; Overwriting a Token's URI).
+**Minimum Incremental Value**: The minimum value that can be used to Charge a Payable Token.
+Is also used to determine the cost of certain Actions (Opt-Out; Restricting, Discharging, or Destroying a Token; Overwriting a Token's URI).

 **Transfer Rate**: A fraction of the Minimum Incremental Value that will be used to calculate value distributions.